| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 uq |

-argument, or providing a factor in a formula, or by passing a
+a formula, or by passing a matrix whose columns represent groups, the

 Data from an experiment to assess the impact of three different teaching methods on language ability.
 30 students were randomly allocated into three groups, one for each method.
 The students' IQ before instruction and a language test score after instruction were recorded.